-Figures 3-4 show, for flat and usage-based price, the fraction of users admitted into the system.
-In general, the higher the price, the lower the number of the users that accept the service.
+Figs. 5-8 show for flat and usage-based price, the fraction of users admitted into the system.
+In general, the higher the price, the lower is the number of the users that accept the service.
 The trade-off in the choice of the utility that the provider assigns to each user (captured in the RRM with the threshold value θ) implies, however, different behaviours for different thresholds, even for a flat price strategy.
-For a low price the number of admitted users is constant and corresponds to a saturation of the bandwidth, so that some users can not be admitted.
-In this case, the lower the threshold, the fewer the users.
+For a low price, the number of admitted users is constant and corresponds to a saturation of the bandwidth, so that some users cannot be admitted.
+In this case, the lower the threshold, the fewer are the users.
 A low θ generally means a high assigned rate.
 Therefore, few users are admitted in this case, whereas higher values of θ allow the admission of more users, though with lower quality.
-In Figures 3(a) and 4(a) this phenomenon is reversed at high price, i.e., there are more users for low values of θ .
-This happens because the decrease in the number of users is more consistent for threshold values that assign a poorer quality to the users.
-This does not occur in the usage-based price strategy since
+In Figs. 5 and 6 this phenomenon is reversed at high price, i.e. there